-So without further delay, let me share my 31 best tips for traveling with chronic pain.
-I hope my tips will help you continue to work on maintaining a balanced life, as well as gaining the many benefits you receive from your exciting adventures!
+I hope my best tips will help you continue to work on maintaining a balanced life, as well as gaining the many benefits you receive from your exciting adventures!

 Disclaimer: I am not a healthcare professional and you should not consider any information in this article a professional consultation about your personal situation.
 My writing is based solely on personal experience and research.
 You should seek professional support if you are struggling.